 An odorant (methyl mercaptan) would be added to the natural gas at the compressor station before injecting it into the storage field.
 Under normal circumstances, aboveground piping would be maintained to minimize leakage of odorized gas.
 The compressor station's valves, flanges, and other piping components would be monitored for leaks by operations personnel as part of the day-to-day operation of the facility.
-SNGS, LLC would provide incident, quarterly and annual reports to the CPUC in accordance with CPUC Rule 112-E, Subpart B. It should also be noted that the SMAQMD, as a potential control measure listed in the 2006 SRNA 8-Hour Ozone Rate-of-Progress Plan (El Dorado County Air Quality Management District et al. 2006), has proposed Rule 461 to regulate fugitive emissions from equipment leaks in valves, pumps, compressors, pressure relief devices, flanges, and threaded connections at gas wells and associated transmission systems.
-The proposed control measure would establish inspection and repair requirements for leaking components.
-Therefore, odor impacts due to leakage of natural gas would be less than significant (Class III).
+SNGS, LLC would provide incident, quarterly and annual reports to the CPUC in accordance with CPUC Rule 112-E, Subpart B. Additional description of leak monitoring, response, and reporting is found in Section B.5.
+While not currently applicable to the proposed project, It should also be noted that the SMAQMD, as a potential control measure listed in the 2006 SRNA 8-Hour Ozone Rate-of-Progress Plan (El Dorado County Air Quality Management District et al. 2006), has proposed committed to adopt Rule 461, which would to regulate fugitive emissions from equipment leaks in valves, pumps, compressors, pressure relief devices, flanges, and threaded connections at gas wells and associated transmission systems.
+If adopted, Tthe proposed control measure would establish inspection and repair requirements for leaking components.
+It should also be noted that in the case of odors resulting from methyl mercaptan, this odorizing agent provides a warning that a gas leak has occurred and that impacted persons should evacuate the area.
+As a result, odors associated with methyl mercaptan should not be considered an adverse impact.
+ThereforeBased on the discussion above, odor impacts due to leakage of natural gas would be less than significant (Class III).